 Attention QSL seekers!
-I've received several QSLs WITHOUT SASE from 6M contacts lately.
-Please include SASE if you expect/want a card in return.
+Please include SASE if you expect or want a card in return.
 Thank you.
-LOTW thinks I use its services, but I DO NOT.
+Also, LOTW thinks I use its services, but I DO NOT.
 I no longer use computer logging.

 Hy-Gain TH-7DX (20, 15, 10 meters) and Cushcraft A505 (6 meters) atop Hy-Gain HG-54HD tower

-I was born in San Francisco, CA, in 1945.
-A family move put me in Eureka in the early 50s, where I was raised until joining the service.
-I had the privilege of attending a rural 2-room school house for a few years after first getting to Eureka.
+I was born in San Francisco in 1945.
+A family move put us in Eureka in the early 50s, where I grew up.
+I had the privilege of attending a rural 2-room school house for a couple of years when we first got there.
 In Jr. High, I was introduced to electronics when my 9th grade science teacher said we were going to build crystal sets in class.
 This opened up a brand new world for me.
-We had several AM stations around town, so there was plenty of signal to be had at our house.
-Enough RF was pulled out of my "longwire" wrapped around the 5-wide garage, that my little crystal set would drive a small speaker at a low volume and would hear San Francisco area stations at night.
+We had several AM stations around town, so the little crystal set pulled plenty of RF from my "longwire" wrapped around the 5-wide garage.
+It even drove a small speaker at low volume and heard San Francisco stations at night.
 There's a story related to that, but I won't go into it now.
 Ask about it when you talk to me on the air if you want to hear it.

-November 12, 2012 - Update to the above story about how I got started in ham radio.
+November 12, 2012 - Update to the radio bio.
 This afternoon, during my daily migration from 10 meters down to the lower bands as the propagation changed, I landed on 18.114MHz for a few minutes and listened to a Colorado station talking with someone in Oregon.
 When he turned it over to the Oregonian, my jaw dropped as I heard the callsign K6YIS.
-I started paying more attention and decided I would try to talk to him long enough to let him know that I knew the original K6YIS.
-I don't have a 17M antenna, so I used the one that I had the most receive signal on, my 75M dipole.
+I started paying more attention and tried to break in to tell him that I knew the original K6YIS.
+I don't have a 17M antenna, so I used the one that had the most receive signal, my 75M dipole.
 I hit the tuner and waited for the next over.
 They didn't seem to hear me the first time, so I waited for the next opening to try again.
 During that wait, I heard the Colorado station call him Gene.
 WHAT?
 I couldn't believe it!
-I had no idea Gene was still around.
-When I was finally let into the QSO, I played a little game with Gene, giving him big hints about who I was and letting him try to figure it out.
+I had no idea Gene was still on the air.
+When I was finally let into the QSO, I played a short game with Gene, giving him big hints about who I was and letting him try to figure it out.
 It only took a couple of rounds.
 For 45+ minutes after that, we shared old stories and caught each other up on things as much as we could before the band changed enough that it became questionable to continue.
 What an experience!
 I'm hoping Gene and I can get together in the future for an eyeball QSO.

-See Gene's QSL at the bottom of this QRZ page.This is one of those rare times when I'm glad someone had a callsign from a different area than where he was located.
+Gene's QSL is at the bottom of this QRZ page.This is one of those rare times when I'm glad someone had a callsign from a different area than where he was located.

 Now back to where I left off in my radio history. . .

-I worked on getting my ham ticket in late 1959 and early 1960.
-I struggled through the 5 WPM novice test in early 1960.
+I worked on getting my ham ticket in late 1959 and early 1960, and struggled through the 5 WPM novice test in early 1960.
 My proctor said I barely passed the code, but it was close enough*.
-It worked out though, as I fell in love with CW after being on the air several months with my new novice call, WV6MDL.
-A few months later, I took the Conditional test from one of the local CW ops, passing it with flying colors at 35 WPM.
+My novice ticket (WV6MDL) arrived in the mail in June, and it all worked out.
+I fell in love with CW after being on the air several months, and took the Conditional test from one of the local CW ops, passing it with flying colors at 35 WPM.
 With that change, WV6MDL became WA6MDL, and I've been a CW operator ever since.
-I took the Advanced class test at the FCC office in San Francisco several years later.
+I took the Advanced class test at the FCC office in San Francisco in the early 70s.
 Yep, we had to draw diagrams, as well as sending and receiving code.
 I later moved back to Montana for a short time and received WA7UPI for a call.
-I was, and still am, a firm believer that one should carry the call of the area they live and operate in.
-I later replaced UPI with WB0KKM in Colorado, and when I took my Extra in front of the FCC examiner in Rapid City in 1978, replaced that with AG0N.
+It was required at that time, and I still believe that one should carry the call of the area they live in.
+I later replaced UPI with WB0KKM in Colorado, and then took my Extra exam in front of the FCC examiner in Rapid City in 1978, replacing KKM with AG0N.

 *I had a similar experience with check-ride-itis when I got my pilot's license many years later (another story to be told over the air if you ask).

 While in Montana, I also got my pilot's license.
 What a beautiful place to learn to fly.
 I ended up with a Commercial, Mutli-Engine rating, but never did get my instrument.
-I loved to fly, and mostly drove the Mooney Executive, but I do have some 150 and 172 time, as well as the 310 twin I used to get my multi-engine with.
-I flew to both coasts from central Montana, and enjoyed every minute of it.
+I loved to fly, and mostly drove the Mooney Executive, but I do have some Alon A2, Cessna 150 and 172 time, and for the multi-engine, the Cessna 310.
+There's a little Cherokee time in there too.
+I flew to both coasts from central Montana with the Mooney, and enjoyed every minute of it.

-Currently, my activities center around getting the antennas back into shape, upgrading the old gear to more modern stuff, operating CW, VHF/UHF, and informally chasing a little DX.
-I love ten and six meters.
-I was inactive on HF for the last several years, so I'm having to work hard to get back into operating and picking my code speed back up where it should be.
+Currently, my activities center around getting the antennas back into shape, upgrading the old gear to more modern stuff, operating CW, and informally chasing a little DX.
+I love 17 and 6 meters, and during the winter chase DX on 160/80 CW.
+I was inactive on HF for the last several years that I worked, so I'm working hard to get back into operating and picking my code speed back up to where it should be.

 One of my activities during my non-HF years has been building and maintaining simplex IRLP nodes.
-I have one at my house, there is one in Scottsbluff, and there is one in Mitchell, owned and built by WD0BQM.
+I have one at my house, there is one in Scottsbluff owned by KB0WYT, and one in Mitchell, owned and built by WD0BQM.
 I built one for Chadron and Alliance NE, and one for Hot Springs SD, owned by W0FUI and the Hot Springs Amateur Radio Club.
 The Alliance node is down due to the host now being SK.
 We are looking for a new home for it.
 I also had a VHF repeater on the air from 1972 until I retired in 2012.

 My son, Gary Jr., is N0JMK (USAF retired), but is inactive at this time.
 My XYL (since 1974) is Joyce, WB0YRO.
 She used to get on the keyboard a few times a week on 20M AMTOR when I talked with a good friend, Alan, T30AT.
 That was in the mid 80s.
 Otherwise, she only gets on the VHF "intercom" to keep tabs on me, or when she is mobile.

 Currently, the shack is being upgraded.
 I pulled my trusty TS-850 out of service and replaced it with a TS-590, and I love it.
 Then I pulled the TS-440 off the shelf and replaced it with an IC-7000 so I could work VHF/UHF CW/SSB.
 It also serves as backup for the 590, should one be needed, and can easily go mobile in emergencies.
 I use a Heil GM4 mic on the 590 and it sounds great.
-My old (still working) Johnson Thunderbolt amplifier has now been replaced (and is for sale) by an Elecraft KPA500.
+My old (still working) Johnson Thunderbolt amplifier has now been replaced by an Elecraft KPA500.
 HF antennas are a 75M dipole, 40M dipole, Hy-Gain TH-7DX, and a Hy-Gain Hy-Tower.
-Also, in the Fall of 2013, I finally got my 160M loop up.
-It is 50+ feet high and supported by four 65 foot power poles.
+In the Fall of 2013, I finally got my 160M loop up.
+It is 55+ feet high and supported by four 65 foot power poles.
 It does seem to be a good antenna on 12, 17, 30, and 40 meters as well.
 I've busted some pileups lately at 10W output with it.
 Above the TH-7DX is a Cushcraft A505 for six meters at 60 feet.
 For 146/440 FM and the IRLP node, I have a couple of Diamond sticks that put out a heck of a signal.
-My VHF signal goes almost everywhere the local repeater does because I'm on the same ridge as the repeater.
+I have nearly the same VHF coverage that the local repeater does because I'm on the same ridge as the repeater.
 Cushcraft yagis may go up next spring for 2M and 70cm SSB.
 A self supporting 40' tower holds the dipoles and one of the Diamonds right now, and will be replaced with Rohn 25 next spring.
 The other diamond is on an abandoned power pole.
 My TH-7DX and A505 are on a Hy-Gain HG54-HD at 55 and 60 feet (top photo).
 The Hy-Gain Hy-Tower is 300 feet to the west of the shack, out in a field with ~35 radials under it and is right next to the 160M loop.
+The coax feeding the loop and Hy-Tower (switched) needs to be replaced due to abuse from rodents, etc.

 My 10-digit grid square is DN81fv37ab.